Bulgarian party scuppers idea of broad coalition

-SOFIA Bulgaria's ethnic Turkish party MRF rejected working with a nationalist party on Tuesday, scuppering chances of a broad coalition government and deepening the political stalemate in the European Union's poorest country.
+SOFIA Bulgaria's ethnic Turkish party MRF declined to work with a nationalist party on Tuesday, scuppering chances of a broad coalition government and deepening the political stalemate in the European Union's poorest country.

 The nationalist Attack has emerged as kingmaker after an inconclusive election on Sunday.
 But its anti-Roma and anti-Turkish policies and pledges of nationalisations may alarm the EU and make it difficult for other parties to work with.